vsokoltsov/data-engineer-skill-test/README.md

 ## Tests

-* There are 3 types of tests in the project:
+* There are 4 types of tests in the project:
   * `Unit` - mock external calls.
 Marked as `@pytest.mark.unit` in code
   * `Integration` - verify work of database-related elements.
 Marked as `@pytest.mark.integration` in code
   * `End-to-end` - service + database connection.
 Marked as `@pytest.mark.e2e` in code
-  * `Functional` - check the whole stack.
+  * `Functional` - check the whole stack, spins up the docker services from `docker-compose`.
 Marked as `@pytest.mark.functional` in code

 ### Test coverage